-23. From time-to-time during the CLASS PERIOD, PLAINTIFF and other CALIFORNIA CLASS members were also required from time to time to work in excess of four (4) hours without being provided ten (10) minute rest periods as a result of their rigorous work requirements and DEFENDANTS' inadequate staffing.
-Further, for the same reasons these employees were denied their first rest periods of at least ten (10) minutes for some shifts worked of at least two (2) to four (4) hours from time to time, a first and second rest period of at least ten (10) minutes for some shifts worked of between six (6) and eight (8) hours from time to time, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) hours or more from time to time.
-When they were provided with rest breaks, PLAINTIFF and other CALIFORNIA CLASS Members were, from time to time, required to remain on duty and/or on call.
-PLAINTIFF and other CALIFORNIA CLASS Members were also not provided with one-hour wages in lieu thereof.
-As a result of their rigorous work schedules and DEFENDANTS' inadequate staffing, PLAINTIFF and other CALIFORNIA CLASS Members were from time to time denied their proper rest periods by DEFENDANTS and DEFENDANTS' managers.
+17. From time-to-time during the CLASS PERIOD, PLAINTIFF and other CALIFORNIA CLASS members were also required from time to time to work in excess of four (4) hours without being provided ten (10) minute rest periods as a result of their rigorous work requirements and DEFENDANTS' inadequate staffing.
+Further, for the same reasons these of at least two (2) to four (4) hours from time to time, a first and second rest period of at least ten 2 (10) minutes for some shifts worked of between six (6) and eight (8) hours from time to time, and a first, second and third rest period of at least ten (10) minutes for some shifts worked of ten (10) 3 hours or more from time to time.
+When they were provided with rest breaks, PLAINTIFF and other CALIFORNIA CLASS Members were, from time to time, required to remain on duty and/or 5 on call.
+PLAINTIFF and other CALIFORNIA CLASS Members were also not provided with one-7 hour wages in lieu thereof.
+Further, from time to time, PLAINTIFF and other CALIFORNIA CLASS Members were required to remain on duty, on call, and/or on the premises, and/or to carry 8 cordless communication devices and respond to communications received on said devices during what was supposed to be their off-duty rest periods.
+As a result of their rigorous work schedules 10 and DEFENDANTS' inadequate staffing, PLAINTIFF and other CALIFORNIA CLASS Members were from time to time denied their proper rest periods by DEFENDANTS and 12 DEFENDANTS' managers.
+13

-C. Regular Rate Violation - Overtime, Sick Pay and Meal and Rest Period Premiums
+C. Regular Rate Violation-Overtime, Double Time, Meal and Rest Period Premiums, and Sick Pay

-- 24. From time-to-time during the CLASS PERIOD, DEFENDANTS failed and continue to fail to accurately calculate and pay PLAINTIFF and the other CALIFORNIA CLASS Members for their overtime hours worked, meal and rest period premiums, and sick pay.
-As a result, PLAINTIFF and the other CALIFORNIA CLASS Members forfeited wages due them for working overtime without compensation at the correct overtime, meal and rest period premiums, and sick pay rates.
-DEFENDANTS' uniform policy and practice to not pay the PLAINTIFF and the CALIFORNIA CLASS the correct overtime rate for all overtime worked, meal and rest period premiums, and sick pay in accordance with applicable law is evidenced by DEFENDANTS' business records. - 25.
-State law provides that employees must be paid overtime at one-and-one half times their "regular rate of pay."
-PLAINTIFF and other CALIFORNIA CLASS Members were compensated at an hourly rate plus incentive pay that was tied to specific elements of an employee's performance.
+- 18. From time-to-time during the CLASS PERIOD, DEFENDANTS failed and continue to fail to accurately calculate and pay PLAINTIFF and the other CALIFORNIA CLASS members for their overtime and double time hours worked, meal and rest period premiums, and sick pay.
+As a result, PLAINTIFF and the other CALIFORNIA CLASS members forfeited wages due them for working overtime without compensation at the correct overtime and double time rates, meal and rest period premiums, and sick pay rates.
+DEFENDANTS' uniform policy and practice to not pay the CALIFORNIA CLASS members the correct rate for all overtime and double time worked, meal and rest period premiums, and sick pay in accordance with applicable law is evidenced by DEFENDANTS' business records. - 19.
+State law provides that employees must be paid overtime at one-and-one-half times their "regular rate of pay."
+PLAINTIFF and other CALIFORNIA CLASS members were compensated at an hourly rate plus incentive pay that was tied to specific elements of an employee's performance.